Minty cucumber limeade is super refreshing, lightly sweet, simple to make (just blend and strain over ice), and mixes nicely with gin.

 - ¼ cup lime juice

-- 2 tablespoons agave nectar, plus more to taste
+- 2 tablespoons agave nectar, plus more to taste (could sub simple syrup!)

 - pinch fine sea salt